rubyworks/citron/README.md

     end

-== License
+## Copyrights

-Copyright (c) 2011 Thomas Sawyer, Rubyworks
+Copyright (c) 2011 Rubyworks

-Citron is distributed according to the terms of the FreeBSD license.
+Citron is distributable according to the terms of the **FreeBSD** license.

-See COPYING.rd for details.
+See COPYING.md for details.